Clinical Mental Health Counseling Graduate Programs in Miami

 Many regionally-accredited graduate schools offer counseling degree programs.
 Some individual counseling programs and schools also hold professional or program-specific accreditation.
 CACREP (which stands for The Council for Accreditation of Counseling and Related Educational Programs) accredits masters and doctoral programs.
 The American Psychological Association also accredits counseling psychology doctoral programs.

 If this is your goal, some counseling programs may be designed to help prepare you for different types of state licensure.
-Licensed professional counselors (LPC), licensed mental health counselors (LMHC), school counselors, and counseling psychologists are several possibilities.
+Licensed professional counselors (LPC), licensed mental health counselors (LMHC), school counselors, marriage and family therapy counselors, and counseling psychologists are several possibilities.

 Professional Counselor vs Psychologist